As a runner, the real power comes from our mind. If you do not change your mind, you do not progress.

 It’s when you fall down, pick yourself up, and say, “I STILL GOT THIS!”
 And most importantly, its when you never EVER give up.

-When a runner makes a race look easy, remember this: people are rewarded in public for what they’ve practiced for years in private.
+When a runner makes a race look easy, remember this: the results you see from other people are usually from years of practice behind closed doors.
 Running takes hard work no matter how it looks from the outside.
 But for every negative habit you break, it’s one less anchor that holds you down from sailing forward.

 So push forward, overcome negative habits, and work hard, really hard.
 It takes hard work to become a better runner.
 No, it’s not easy, but I’m here to tell you, yes, it’s possible!